Trans Global Projects Group

-The Trans Global Projects Group, also known simply as TGP, is a UK-based corporate group with activities in the project logistics and freight forwarding sectors.
+The Trans Global Projects, also known simply as TGP, is a UK-based corporate group with activities in the project logistics and freight forwarding sectors.
 The Group is headquartered in Kent, England, with offices across six continents.

-TGP's subsidiary companies include Natco AG, Natco GmbH and NPT Brasil Projetos & Transportes Internacionais Ltda.
+Industry sectors served by TGP include Oil & Gas, Power, Mining & Materials, Petrochemical, Renewables, Construction & Infrastructure, and Aviation.

-In addition to project logistics management, the Group's core activities encompass ship chartering, aviation logistics, logistics consultancy and transport engineering.
+In addition to project logistics management, the company's core activities encompass ship chartering, aviation logistics, logistics consultancy and transport engineering.
 TGP also offers a wide spectrum of services in global freight forwarding, supply chain management and integrated logistics as well as value-added services such as biosecurity, procurement, customs brokerage and insurance.